LeeAnnEditor/o365hq/services/Website or Web App Migration to Azure App Service.md

 items and may include:

--   Analyzing your web server installation, identifying which sites can be migrated to App Service, highlighting any elements that cannot be migrated or are unsupported on the platform
+-   Analyzing your web server installation, identifying which sites can be migrated to the App Service, and highlighting any elements that cannot be migrated or are unsupported on the platform
 -   Installing and configuring Web Apps Migration Assistant
 -   Migrating sites and databases from a remote server to Azure

 The migration progress is clearly shown and we will see a summary screen at the end, which details the sites migrated and indicates if they were migrated successfully.
-It also provides links to the newly-created Azure web apps.
+It also provides links to the newly created Azure web apps.

-### Client responsibilities:
+### Client responsibilities

 -   Provide a dedicated point of contact responsible for working with IT Partner and coordinate any outside vendor resources and schedules
--   Configure all networking equipment such as load balancers, routers, firewalls, and switches
+-   Configure all networking equipment, such as load balancers, routers, firewalls, and switches
--   Provide access to physical and virtual servers and/or systems and services, as needed.
-Provide remote and/or physical access to facility and systems required to complete work
+-   Provide access to physical and virtual servers and/or systems and services, as needed; provide remote and/or physical access to facility and systems required to complete the work
 -   Perform changes to internal and external DNS, as required

-### Out of the scope of this project (additional cost items)
+### Outside the scope of this project (additional cost items)

--   Web site support
+-   Website support
 -   Changes or modification of website/web app functionality

-Upon completion of the project, we will provide a *Project Closeout Report*.
-This document will indicate the final project status including evidence of meeting acceptance criteria, outstanding issues and the final budget.
+Upon completion of the project, we will provide a *project closeout report*.
+This document will indicate the final project status, including evidence of meeting acceptance criteria, outstanding issues, if any, and the final budget.
 If you require more extensive documentation, this can be provided for an additional fee.

 ### Plan

-May vary depending on your needs.
+The plan may vary depending on your needs.

 1. Kickoff meeting
 2. Elaboration specification
 3. Start migration
 4. Final deployment
-5. Verify and fix issues
+5. Verify and fix issues, if any

 ### Results

-You will have your websites in the Azure Cloud.
+You will have your website(s) in the Azure Cloud.